Category Archives: Arkansas

 Exact Boundaries Important

-In newly laid out subdivisions in Forrest City where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Waldron where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been specifically surveyed, or a piece that is being divided, will call for a survey to situate the brand-new edges as well as great deal lines in Arkansas, which ought to be permanently marked so they will certainly never come to be lost.
+Land that has actually never ever been precisely surveyed, or a piece that is being split, will need a survey to situate the brand-new corners and also great deal lines in Arkansas, which should be permanently noted so they will never ever come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.